neelay-16/Linux---Commands-cheat-sheet/README.md

 # Linux---Commands-cheat-sheet

+which firefox : To find the path of any program such as firefox gedit firefox : To open the code file of any program such as firefox whoami : To know the account of exising user such as a local host or a root account of that user useradd tom : To add a user suuch as tom passwd tom :To set a password for any user such as tom jobs : To know what all jobs/programs/softwares are running free : Tells us the system's memory usage in kilobytes free -m : Tells us the system's memory usage in megabytes man free : To access the manual of any command such as free date +%r : It displays the current time in 12-hour clock format with AM or PM gnome-screenshot :  It is used to take screenshots of your desktop or specific areas of your screen when you are using the GNOME desktop environment.
+GNOME is a popular graphical user interface used in many Linux distributions. cd .. : Go back in path pwd[print working directory] eog sn1.png : The eog command in Linux stands for "Eye of GNOME."
+It is the default image viewer for the GNOME desktop environment, and it allows you to view and interact with images and photos on your Linux system.
+You can use the eog command in the terminal to open an image file for viewing. firefox  & : This command in Linux is used to start any program in the background such as firefoxr.
+The & symbol is used to run a command as a background process, which means that you can continue to use the terminal for other tasks while Firefox is running in the background.

 Any program/application which we run on our computer can be run in 2 ways: 1.
 CLI-curl www.google.com    2.
 GUI - chrome rpm -q software_name : To check any software availbility netstat - tnlp : To find the port number of a running software(But this has become older)